 Single-page woodcuts of music were printed from the latter part of the 1400s.
-Moveable type used multiple print runs to first print the staves, then the notes and lastly the lyrics.
+Moveable type used multiple pulls off the press to first print the staves, then the notes and lastly the lyrics.
 By the 1520s, individual type had a note, or other musical symbol, along with its section of stave, to allow compositing and single-impression printing.

 Format: song books were printed in separate parts, or with four different parts laid out at 90 degrees for the singers to stand around.
 Church music sometimes had double-impression printing to print the staves in red and the rest in black.
 Lines often start with large plain caps or initial woodcuts.

 Reference: Musicke of sundrie kindes, University of Glasgow

 Playbills: for theatre and other entertaining activities, advertisements or flyers